 By identifying these risks early on, you can then take steps to mitigate them or even avoid them altogether.
 This reduces the chances of problems further along the project lifecycle.

 4. Facilitates Better Decision Making

-This is because all of the essential information about the project will be gathered in one place.
-This can then be used to make informed decisions about how best to proceed with the project.
+Using a business requirements document helps gather all of the essential information about the project in one place.
+You can utilize the information to decide how best to proceed with the project.

 5. Makes Changes Easier to Manage

 As projects often have strict deadlines, any changes that need to be made must be managed effectively.
 A business requirements document can help with this by providing a clear overview of what has been changed, and why it has been changed.
 This can then be used as a reference point if there are any questions or queries about the changes that have been made.